Office of Sexual Violence Prevention and Response (OSVPR)

-The Office of Sexual Violence Prevention (OSVP) offers a confidential starting point for students affected by sexual assault, relationship violence, stalking, and related concerns.
-OSVP offers a place to discuss experiences and receive support.
+The Office of Sexual Violence Prevention and Response (OSVPR) offers a confidential starting point for students affected by sexual assault, relationship violence, stalking, and related concerns.
+OSVPR offers a place to discuss experiences and receive support.

 - Information about reporting procedures and what to expect

-- Accompaniment to any/all campus appointments associated with reporting or resources
+- Accompaniment to campus appointments associated with reporting or resources

 - Education and prevention programs designed to increase awareness and reduce risk

-OSVP is committed to being a culturally competent space and provides services sensitive to the unique needs of all students particularly those whom are members of groups disproportionately affected by sexual violence.
+OSVPR is committed to being a culturally competent space and provides services sensitive to the unique needs of all students particularly those who are members of groups disproportionately affected by sexual violence.

 If you would like to request an educational program from the Office, please contact the Coordinator at (360) 867-5221.